led02/card10_firmware/Documentation/epicardium-guide.rst

 There are a number of rules you should follow when defining new calls:

+* Each API call need a unique call number (``API_ROCKET`` in this case).
+  There are no special rules regarding call numbers, choose any number not yet in use.
+Call numbers are ``uint32_t`` so you have plenty to choose from.
 * API calls have the prefix ``epic_`` which of course is just an abbreviation for *Epicardium*.
 * Only use types from the standard library or types defined (and documented!)